 - Nature is an indivisible, uncaused, substantial whole—in fact, it is the only substantial whole.
 Outside of Nature, there is nothing, and everything that exists is a part of Nature and is brought into being by Nature with a deterministic necessity.
 This unified, unique, productive, necessary being just is what is meant by ‘God’.

 - Because of the necessity inherent in Nature, there is no teleology in the universe.

 - Nothing stands outside of nature, not even the human mind.

 - What we should strive for is to be free from the passions—or, since this is not absolutely possible, at least to learn how to moderate and restrain them—and become active, autonomous beings.
 If we can achieve this, then we will be “free” to the extent that whatever happens to us will result not from our relations with things outside us, but from our own nature.

 At this time, Constellations of Desire is structured in 12 sections, a first part in five sections and a second part, in retrograde, and thus also of five sections; the two, linked by an entr’acte in two parts.
 The arrangement in part one is an exposition (an “understudy”), an ostinato, a commentary, a second ostinato, and a recitative; part two is the exact retrograde of this order, and begins with the recitative and concludes with the understudy.
-The middle entr’acte contains one recitative and one ostinato.
+The middle entr’acte contains two arias.

 My thanks, therefore, to the British Columbia Arts Council and its jurors for a substantial monetary award in January, 2018.
 I have been on jury duty myself a number of times and I know it is hard work.
 The money itself immediately simplifies several logistics and project schedules, and so frees up more of the mind for writing.